lidan233/CADDreamer/README.md

 - [x] Release `Testing` code.
 Released the test code in real normal images.
 - [x] Release `Testing` code.
 Released the test code in synthetic normal images.
 - [x] Release `Testing` dataset.
 Please refer to this [ link](https://utdallas.box.com/s/adl19p7k6pb2wwqdivfl5334n6ntwixa) to check the testing cases.
+- [ ] Release ABC Dataset Scripts (filtering and rendering).
+I've been getting a lot of emails asking about the ABC dataset filter and rendering script.
+Thanks for your interest!
+I'll be releasing both scripts in the next two weeks.
 - [ ] Release `Training` code.
 - [ ] Release `Training Datasets`.